michal-kocur/NiFi-tutorial/Tasks/task5.md

 # Twitter / X posts sentiment analyzer

 Create a dataflow which loads 10 posts (twits) from X platforms and check their sentiment.
 To do so, you can use Textblob python module.
-Results with counted sentiment (polarity and subjectivity) send to katka topic (twitter_posts).
+Results with counted sentiment (polarity and subjectivity) can be sent to katka topic (twitter_posts).

 ## Main Flow: